Ibarca/Inventory_Risk_And_Stock_Coverage_Monitor/README.md

 # Inventory Projection Dashboard – ( BigQuery + SQL + Looker Studio)

 During my experience working across multiple category management teams, I repeatedly observed a lack of reliable, forward-looking inventory visibility at SKU level.
 This often resulted in avoidable stockouts caused not by missing data, but by the absence of a structured projection view.
 This project represents the dashboard I always wished me and my teams had access to and is therefore strongly grounded in real operational use cases.
+You can interact with the dashboard [here](https://lookerstudio.google.com/u/0/reporting/14236fbd-f232-4ee4-8d26-3522b691ed32/page/tEnnC)

 This repository contains a production-ready BigQuery SQL query that powers an end-to-end Inventory Projection Dashboard.
 The query integrates historical sales, inventory snapshots, incoming purchase orders, and calendar logic into a single analytical dataset designed for inventory risk assessment, service-level forecasting, and SKU prioritization.